Skip to content

 Partial 1 Revisable in-progress hypothesis.
 Overwrite any previous partial.

-UtteranceFinal 3 Last frame for this utterance. text holds the complete concatenated transcript.
-Auto-send (if configured) fires here.
+UtteranceFinal 3 Last frame for this utterance cycle; the handle always goes idle here. text holds the complete concatenated transcript.
+Auto-send (if configured) fires here once, on non-empty text.

 Clients should update their display on Partial updates and commit on UtteranceFinal.